View full guide »

 The federal government, through Employment and Social Development Canada, administers a program called Employment Insurance (EI), which provides payments for a period of time to workers who experience an interruption in their earnings for various reasons - including pregnancy or parental leave, lengthy illness and involuntary job loss for reasons other than their own misconduct.

-An employee will not be entitled to benefits if they resigned without good reason or was fired for cause.
+An employee will not be entitled to benefits if they resigned without good reason or were fired for cause.
 The purpose of the program is to cushion the blow of a loss of earnings and, in the case of involuntary job loss, encourage the worker to search for new employment.
 The program is funded by premiums collected from both employees and employers through a payroll deduction made by the employer and submitted to the government.

 Almost all full-time employees, as well as part-time and casual employees, are covered under the EI program, provided they meet specified minimum requirements.
 In some situations, self-employed workers may be eligible for EI special benefits.